Azure/carnegie-mop/doc/troubleshooting/model_wrapper/EnvironmentConda.md

 Run ID: cap5 failed after 3m57s.
 Error: failed during run, err: exit status 1
 ```

-### Take action:
+### Take appropriate action:
-- Check if Docker image has issue or not.
-If so, use another Docker image and retry onboarding model or upgrade model.
+- Verify whether there are issues with the Docker image.
+If issues are found, utilize an alternative Docker image and then attempt to re-onboard or upgrade the model.

-- Check AML image build log to see if encountered error or not: open <uuid>.txt to see details.
+- Examine the AML image build log to determine if any errors were encountered.
+Open the <uuid>.txt file to access detailed information.
 ![img.png](images/amlBuildImageLog.png)

 ## 2. CondaEnvException